 Gabrielle Fitzgerald is a global leader who believes that innovative approaches and catalytic coalitions are needed to solve the most challenging issues.
-Her focus is on designing and driving strategies that measurably impact people, organizations and countries.
+Her focus is on designing and driving strategies that measurably impact people, organizations, and countries.

-Gabrielle previously served as the director of Global Program Advocacy at the Bill & Melinda Gates Foundation, running the team that advanced the policy and advocacy agenda for 14 global issue areas.
-She led efforts that raised $1.3 billion in funding from new philanthropists to solve global health problems, and oversaw the Global Vaccine Summit, held in Abu Dhabi in 2013, which secured $4 billion to end polio.
-Gabrielle also built a constituency of supporters and champions working towards a malaria-free world, and in 2014 she won the Gold Medallion award from Johns Hopkins Bloomberg School of Public Health’s Center for Communication Programs for her leadership on malaria.
+Prior to founding Panorama, she directed the $100 million Ebola Program at the Paul G. Allen Family Foundation, investing in creative approaches to combat the Ebola outbreak in West Africa.
+Gabrielle previously served as the director of Global Program Advocacy at the Bill & Melinda Gates Foundation, leading the team that advanced policy and advocacy agendas for the organization’s global issues.
+In 2014, she won the Gold Medallion award from Johns Hopkins Bloomberg School of Public Health’s Center for Communication Programs for her leadership on malaria.

-Gabrielle holds a masters of public administration from the Maxwell School at Syracuse University and a bachelor of arts from American University in Washington, DC.
+Gabrielle holds a Masters of Public Administration from the Maxwell School at Syracuse University and a bachelor of arts from American University in Washington, DC.